 Canggu is the coolest and most laid back beach town to hang in Bali.
-Full of healthy hipster cafes, surf vibes and digital nomads, this small town along the west coast of Bali is perfect to chill for a few days when in Bali.
+Full of healthy hipster cafes and restaurants, surf vibes and digital nomads, this small town along the west coast of Bali is perfect to chill for a few days when in Bali.
 Or when you’re thinking about staying in Bali for a longer term, Canggu might be the best option for you!
 Especially Digital Nomads and travel bloggers find their way to Canggu.
 This guide will show you all the best things to do in and around Canggu so you’ll know what to do in Canggu!

 Bali has two seasons: dry and wet.
 Although you can expect mostly warm and humid days throughout the year, the “official” dry season is from May to September.
 This offers sunny days and an average temperature of 31 degrees Celsius.
 Most consider the mid-year period to be the best time to go to Bali.
 You can expect a good balance between sun, sand and surfing during this time.
 The wet season is from October to April with occasional downpours and overcast skies.
 Windy months are between June and August.
 We have seen the best sunsets from August until January.
 This also has to do with the overcast in the other months.

 One of the things where Canggu is famous for are its perfect circumstances to learn surfing.
 A lot of surf schools are scattered along Canggu beaches.
 You will see motorbikes with surfboards attached driving towards one of the beaches to hit the waves all day long.
 This laid back digital nomad/surfers paradise has three well-known surf spots:

 So if you want to learn surfing you have to start at Batu Bolong beach.
 My personal experience learning how to surf is with Surf With Aldo Bali.
 We made a promotional film which you can watch below.
 This was also my very very first timing surfing!
 If you want to read more in-depth about surfing in Canggu, read this blog post.

 Healthy eating – try all the best Canggu restaurants and cafes